henrylawson/dynamodb-migration/README.md

 ```

 DynamoDB::Migration will detect this class and execute once against your
 DynamoDB instance.
-It will record the execution in a table specified by `DynamoDB::Migration.migration_table_name` (`migrations` by default) which it creates and maintains internally.
+It will record the execution in a table specified by the
+option `:migration_table_name` (`migrations` by default) which it
+creates and maintains internally.

 ## Development